22 Germiest Things in Your Home

 When you leave dirty dishes in the sink, you’re creating a perfect petri dish for bacteria, which breed in damp, warm places.
 Even when you’re careful about rinsing dishes and loading them immediately into the dishwasher, food particles are left behind in the sink, aiding and abetting the formation of illness-causing bacteria which could include E. coli, campylobacter and salmonella.
 Clean and sanitize your sink every other day by scrubbing off deposits, then filling it up with water and adding a little bleach for a five-minute soak.
 Got scratches in your stainless steel sink?
 Here’s how to remove them.

 Door handles get touched by everyone coming and going in the home, making them the Grand Central Station of bacteria.
 Even though door handles seem dry and innocuous, they can still support live bacteria for up to 24 hours.
 You can disinfect door handles with antibacterial wipes, but an easier way to reduce contagion is to use handles made from copper or its alloys, bronze and brass.
 They’re naturally antimicrobial and can kill pathogens quickly, often within two hours.
+However, if you do want to clean brass doorknobs, it’s certainly possible.
 As long as you’re replacing door handles, here’s how to reinforce entry doors for added security.

 You know that slimy surface on your dog’s water and food bowls?
 That’s called biofilm, which is a quasi-scientific term for “germy coating.”
 In addition to colonies of innocuous germs, biofilm can harbor dangerous organisms such as E. coli, listeria, salmonella and legionella.
 Experts recommend not using plastic bowls, which have tiny nooks and crannies where bacteria can thrive.
 Instead, use stainless steel or ceramic.
 Biofilm is tough to remove, especially if it’s been accumulating.
 First, break up the coating by scrubbing the bowl with salt on a dampened paper towel.
 (Use a utility or bathroom sink, if possible—not your kitchen sink.)
 To disinfect, clean the bowl with a solution of one tablespoon bleach in one gallon of water.
 Or just run the bowl through the sanitizing cycle of your dishwasher.
 Then be sure to clean the bowls every day.
 Here’s how to keep ants out of your pet’s feeding bowl, along with 15 other tips for the care and safety of your pet.